 Coding HTML emails is not child’s play.
 The daunting challenge of design, development, and coding can be a lot for novices.
 Many marketers hire a dedicated email developer & get an email template guide to remedy this.
 It will not only simplify your work but will also save a lot of time.

 A subject line is considered as the face of an email, which is why it needs to be persuasive.
 If the subscriber’s attention is not grabbed by the subject line, the power content won’t make any sense.
-The recipient is more likely to consider & open the email, which contains an attractive subject line.
+The recipient is more likely to consider & open the email, which contains a subject line that is compelling.

 What kind of email generates more engagement?